 We understand that Mother’s Day can be an emotionally challenging time for many of us.
 If you are spending today without a loved one, or you are feeling worried about the future, we want you to know that you are not alone.
 We have gathered some suggestions to help you cope with today so that you feel supported.

-If repeating past Mother’s Days is too painful for you, why not think outside the box and spend the day doing something different.
+If repeating past Mother’s Days is too painful for you, why not be creative and spend the day doing something different?
 Starting new traditions can be a helpful practice for acknowledging the start of a new chapter.

 Mother’s Day can be a day when you may want to reflect on the happy memories you shared with a loved one.
-You may want to spend some time today looking at photographs, visiting somewhere that holds a special significance or reflecting on happier times with someone close to you.
+Spend some time today looking at photographs, visiting somewhere that holds a special significance or reflecting on happier times with someone close to you.
 Sometimes, the anticipation of a significant day can be harder to process than the day itself – allow yourself to enjoy the joyful moment of remembrance.

-If you know that you don’t want to be alone today, ask friends and family to spend time with you.
+If you know you don’t want to be alone today, ask friends and family to spend time with you.
 Don’t be afraid to reach out for help when you need it.
-Alternatively, you can talk to a member of our Helpline Team by calling 0303 3000 118 or emailing email@example.com.
+Alternatively, you can contact us on 0303 3000 118 or emailing email@example.com.